Join our newsletter to get the latest info about events and news right to your inbox.

 We declare a new day; of purpose and meaning for ourselves, our families and our communities.

-All you chicks and fellas dress to impress.
+All you guys and dolls dress to impress.
 It’s going to be a swanky, roaring 20s affair.

 Honoring Staten Island’s Most Influential

 Michael Carr, Evelyn P. Cooke, Christine Hollie, Karyn Junne,

 This event will be FULLY vaccinated.
 Proof of BOTH vaccinations must be

 “Smooth Sounds by the Sea” pays tribute and celebrates the contributions of people of African Descent to the music and culture of America by showcasing live Jazz and R&B performances.
 Jazz music has it roots in blues and ragtime and originated in African American communities in the late 19th and early 20th .
 Soul music was developed in the late 1950s from gospel music.
 Both forms of music are instrumental in expressing the Black Experience in America during their respective times.

 Soul music gave rise to Black own records labels like Motown, Atlantic, and Stax.